-Historical Context: Stonewall UpRising resources include primary sources that reflect the time period in which they were recorded and may not correspond with today's terminology.
+Historical Context: The primary source text, audio, and videos reflect the time period in which they were recorded and may not correspond with today's terminology.

 Primary Source Text

-Primary Source Audio of the June 28, 1970, Christopher Street Liberation Day March
+Primary Source Audio of June 28, 1970, Christopher Street Liberation Day March

-These short films by Lilli Vincenz juxtapose the Annual Reminder picket at Independence Hall in Philadelphia on July 4, 1968, and the Christopher Street Liberation Day March in New York City on June 28, 1970 — the first commemoration of Stonewall.
+These short films by Lilli Vincenz from the Library of Congress juxtapose the Annual Reminder picket at Independence Hall in Philadelphia on July 4, 1968, and the Christopher Street Liberation Day March in New York City on June 28, 1970 — the first commemoration of the Stonewall riots.

 "The Second Largest Minority" is a short film by Lilli Vincenz that documents the July 4th, 1968 Reminder Day Picket.
 The Annual Reminders were a series of pickets held yearly from 1965 through 1969 and organized by the East Coast Homophile* Organization (ECHO).
 The Reminder took place each July 4 in front of Independence Hall in Philadelphia and was among the earliest demonstrations in the United States for LGBTQ rights and equality.
 The pickets were designed to remind the public that LGBTQ people did not have equal rights and Constitutional protections.
 After the Stonewall uprising in 1969, ECHO decided to discontinue the July 4 pickets and shift their focus to organizing the Christopher Street Gay Liberation Day demonstration to commemorate the anniversary of Stonewall.